gatzenga/Companion-for-Duplicati/README.md

 ## Status

-Early development.
-The basics are working but expect rough edges.
-Feedback and feature requests welcome.
+Actively developed.
+Core features are stable – feedback and feature requests welcome.

 ---

 ## About this project

 I work in IT but I am not a software developer.
 I built this app with the help of Claude Code, an AI coding assistant.
 Without it, a project like this would not have been realistic for me.

+Companion for Duplicati is an unofficial app and is not affiliated with or endorsed by the Duplicati developers.

 ---